Plant care and cultivation

 Indian shot (Canna indica) is a stunning tropical plant known for its tall growth and bright flowers.
 The plant can grow up to 2 feet (ca. 61 cm) tall and has large, bright green leaves.
 The flowers are cone-shaped and come in a variety of colors including orange, yellow, red, and pink.

-One of the unique features of Indian flour is its edible rhizomes, which are traditionally used as a source of starch in cooking.
+One of the unique features of Indian shot is its edible rhizomes, which are traditionally used as a source of starch in cooking.
 The plant is also known for its medicinal properties and is used in traditional medicine to treat various ailments.

 Types of Spring Flower Bulbs - Indian shot (Canna indica)